open-contracting-extensions/ocds_shareholders_extension/docs/index.md

 * Link to the organization details of the shareholder
 * Describe the amount of shares held by the shareholder
-* Describe the voting rights assoicated with the shareholding
+* Describe the voting rights associated with the shareholding

 ```eval_rst
 .. extensiontable::